BNortonnul/1.4.7-thing/README.md

 #Day 5- December 5:
 The day began where we left off tweaking the code.
 We then worked on our merging colors script to add better functionality.

+#Day 6- December 6:
+We were able to complete our code and ensure it's functionality.

+#Day 7- December 7:
+We began the day by exploring adding support for .JPG's as well as .PNG's